-As the commercial operator of the Ariane, Soyuz and Vega launch systems at French Guiana, Arianespace is responsible for placing its customers’ satellite payloads into orbit.
-It markets launch services, acquires the launch vehicles, prepares the missions and handles all relations with customers – with the dual goals of being a leader in commercial space transportation and guaranteeing Europe’s independent access to space.
-At the Spaceport in French Guiana, Arianespace manages the industrial team that integrates and prepares for launch, and the company oversees the satellite campaign from the spacecraft’s arrival through its injection into orbit.
+Arianespace is responsible for launching its customers’ satellites into the desired orbits or trajectories, and is the commercial operator of today’s Ariane 5, Soyuz and Vega launch systems – along with the future Ariane 6 and Vega C versions.
+It markets the launch services, prepares the missions and handles all relations with customers – with the dual goals of being a leader in commercial space transportation and guaranteeing Europe’s independent access to space.
+At the Spaceport in French Guiana, Arianespace oversees the industrial team that integrates and prepares for launch, and the company ensures that customers have the resources necessary to conduct their payload preparation campaign from the spacecraft’s arrival through its injection into orbit.

 The Russian federal space agency, Roscosmos, is the coordinating hub for this country’s space activities.
 In particular, it is responsible for license allocations and intergovernmental relations, and serves as the launch authority in charge of range operations.
 Under Roscosmos’ direction are: the Samara Space Center, which handles design, development and manufacture of launch vehicles – including the Soyuz first, second and third stages and fairing; NPO Lavochkin, which manufactures and integrates Soyuz’s Fregat upper stage, and is responsible for launch operations; and TsENKI, which is in charge of launch planning and the provision of associated services, the design, technical and operational management of the launch pad and associated facilities dedicated to Soyuz.

-The European Space Agency (ESA) is the owner of the Spaceport’s launch infrastructure for Ariane 5, Vega and Soyuz launchers.
-This includes launcher and satellite preparation buildings, launch operation facilities and the launcher production facilities for the Ariane 5 solid propellant boosters that are largely manufactured and integrated at the spaceport.
+The European Space Agency (ESA) is the owner of the Spaceport’s launch infrastructure for Ariane 5, Vega and Soyuz launchers, as well as the next-generation Ariane 6 and Vega C. This includes launcher and satellite preparation buildings, launch operation facilities and the launcher production facilities for the Ariane solid propellant boosters that are largely manufactured and integrated at the spaceport.
 ESA also maintains a small team at the Spaceport to act as its representative in French Guiana.

 France’s Centre National d’Etudes Spatiales operates the Guiana Space Center (Europe’s Spaceport).
 Its tasks include maintaining and developing the infrastructure; ensuring the safety of people and property before, during and after a launch, both at the site and in French Guiana; providing essential support for launcher and satellite preparation; ensuring that launch activities do not have a negative impact on the environment; coordinating operations during launch; and organizing public visits to the Spaceport.